Higgins (dog): Friends

 Higgins had a close rapport with the actor Edgar Buchanan, who played Uncle Joe Carson on Petticoat Junction.
 In the official cast pictures taken each year during the run of Petticoat Junction, Buchanan is shown holding or petting Higgins.
 Buchanan guest-starred on 17 episodes of the sitcom Green Acres, and Higgins guest-starred in two of those appearances.
 Buchanan and Higgins crossed paths for the last time in Benji, which was coincidentally also the last film in which both actors appeared.
 The two actors had an obvious fondness for one another, which is especially clear in Benji, because the movie's naturalistic pacing allowed them to interact as friends rather than requiring that Higgins perform a specific trick to which Buchanan would react.

 Frank Inn and Higgins were very close in real life as well as on the job.
 Inn wrote a poem about the dog called My Little Brown Dog.

 Family

 Higgins's progeny carried on his work in a continuing series of movies and television series featuring the Benji character, beginning with For the Love of Benji in 1977, in which Higgins's daughter Benjean inherited the role of Benji after Higgins's death.

 Death

-Higgins died at age 17, just a month short of his 18th birthday.
+Higgins died in 1975 at the age of 12.
 Inn had the dog's body cremated and saved the ashes in an urn on his mantelpiece.
 He then wrote a Christian poem in memory of Higgins called My Gift to Jesus.
 Inn died in 2002 and requested that Higgins's ashes be buried in his coffin with him.
 Inn is buried at Forest Lawn Memorial Park.